Founded in 2018, Cascadia Rail is a nonprofit organization advocating for high speed rail in the Pacific Northwest.

 Paige has been an advocate and communications leader for public transportation projects for over 10 years.
 She co-founded Cascadia Rail to promote how innovative transportation solutions can connect people to new opportunity.
-Paige is serving her fourth year as Chair; she presents on high speed rail and has spoken at conferences including Railvolution, USHSR Microsoft Summit, and ACEC British Columbia.
+Paige is serving her fourth year as Chair; she presents on high speed rail and has spoken at conferences including APTA, Railvolution, USHSR Microsoft Summit, and ACEC British Columbia.
 By day, she is a strategy consultant who helps businesses build digital communications into their marketing plans.